Buddy Miles Express: "Memphis Train"

+Further activities

 Around September 1969, Robert Fitzpatrick took legal action against the group, Mercury Records and the Ashley Famous Agency for breach of contract.
 He sought around $30,000 in damages and also to stop the group members from being paid until he was reimbursed.

 That same year, Jim McCarty left the band and joined Cactus.

 1970s

 On April 25, 1970, the group plus Ballin' Jack opened for Jimi Hendrix at The Forum in Inglewood, California.

 In May 1972, the group appeared at the 2nd British Rock Meeting Concert, an event which ran from May 20 to May 22.
-The event, which was held in Germersheim, West Germany, featured acts including Humble Pie, Pink Floyd, Atomic Rooster, Linda Lewis, Osibisa and Curved Air.
+The event, which was held in Germersheim, West Germany, also featured acts including Humble Pie, Pink Floyd, Atomic Rooster, Linda Lewis, Osibisa and Curved Air.

 The group released their Booger Bear album in 1973.
 A Billboard reviewer referred to it as a production of the first order.
 Also mentioned was the time and care put into the material and selections.
 The direction was more towards commercial rock than hard blues.
 This album was also released in Quadraphonic SQ Matrix format.
 It differed from previous releases in SQ and QS in that it didn't stick to the "front of the music" format.
-There was more directionality in the music and voices on one song, "Louie's Blues" coming from the rear were effective.
+There was more directionality in the music and voices.
+And on one song, "Louie's Blues", them coming from the rear was effective.
 The Billboard review mentioned Columbia's engineers really opening up the spectrum.
 The album entered the Billboard Soul LPs chart at number 56 and remained on the chart for a week.

 1980s to 1990s

-On December 27, 1984, the Buddy Miles Express played at San Francisco's Kabuki Theatre, an event sponsored by Bill Graham and Radio KRQ, with some of the proceeds going to World Vision to help Ethiopian famine refugees.
+On 27 December 1984, the Buddy Miles Express played at San Francisco's Kabuki Theatre, an event sponsored by Bill Graham and Radio KRQ, with some of the proceeds going to World Vision to help Ethiopian famine refugees.

 Miles reformed the Express sometime after playing with Bootsy Collins in the early 1990s.

 The last album release that was credited to the Buddy Miles Express was Hell And Back, released on Rykodisc RCD 10305 in 1994.